Boston-Software-Crafters/website/helping.md

 sidebar_sort_order: 300
 ---

-Keeping Boston Python running requires lots of small jobs.
+Keeping Boston Software Crafters running requires lots of small jobs.
 If you take on one of these, it's a big help to the organization.
 You can sign up for one of these and then move to doing something else later on.
 Or you can suggest a different job that you're interested in doing.

 If you want to talk about any of this, find us in [Slack](slack.md) in the [#organizing channel](https://app.slack.com/client/T8Y3V5G9E/CJP5P5TNX).